 Then comes the question of sunrise.
 The light is very good after sunrise for an hour or two and usually there is some drama in the sky much more than the flat and harsh light hours that you get most of the day.

 After knowing the time I sometimes set my alarm clock for before the sunrise.
 And sometimes I tell myself that I might be too tired to get up so if I get up I do but I will not set up an alarm clock.
 Like this time at Gulmarg I did not set an alarm and I did not get up on the first day.
-It was a fine day.
-I know because I saw Raju’s pictures.
+It was a fine day I was told.
 Then I got up the next day and there was no sunrise, only clouds.
 I will not try to explain how I felt because it can not be done in a civilized tongue.
 And this has always been a family friendly website.

 And this gets repeated on every trip with more or less success.
 How I miss the days when I knew nothing of light, golden light and about photography at sunrise.
 Then holiday meant getting up when I felt like getting up or just before the breakfast ended up at the hotel.
 I still do not get up sometimes but the guilt!